 Specifically, compare Exodus 21:23-25 with Matthew 5:38-39

-You accept all these changes because you believe in a person, not a book.
-You believe that Jesus is speaking on behalf of God, and so even if he changes anything, it is the will of God and so must be accepted.
-The Jews who could not accept this fact could not tolerate Jesus, to talk of accepting him.
+You accept all these new instructions because you believe in a person, not a book.
+You believe that Jesus is speaking on behalf of God, and so even if His teachings don’t agree with what was previously written in the Word of God, you gladly accept them.
+The Jews who could not accept Jesus as a true messenger of God could not accept his teachings.

 You might say Jesus was God, which by the way you believe because of the witness of people not a book, because the book cannot witness for itself.
 What about the apostles who did the same thing.
 Let’s take some examples.